Hackers Have Penetrated Energy Grid, Symantec Warns

 they (Score:2)

 Maybe there is a reason, despite these continuously 'escalating attacks', that we are not seeing any power outages in the US.
-Maybe it is because our methods to prevent them from bein
+Maybe it is because our methods to prevent them from being successful are effective.
+Maybe because we know about all these attacks before they are doing any harm is also a sign our methods are effective.

+We can't let our guard down, but we don't have to fall for the hype.

 Re: (Score:2)